ehu7559/cryptoPalsWriteups/set4guide.md

 previous challenge.

 Run on Linux.
 I swear to god Windows is horrible for this.
 I also curse myself for using Python rather than a faster language.
+Python is far more sensitive to background computational load due to the time, and thus more trials are required to have a chance of tuning out the noise.

 ## Closing Remarks: